Bullish vs. Bearish Investors: Which Are You?

 Or Are You a Bear?

-Certainly, we’re not thinking of the animal here.
 In investing terms, you’re a bear if you think the value of either the total market, specific equities or certain sectors will fall.
 In short, it’s the opposite of being bullish.
-Like those who are bullish on stocks or equities, you can be equally bearish on just one stock or one security, such as a company like Amazon or equity like gold.
+Like those who are bullish on stocks or equities, you can be equally bearish on just one stock or one security, such as a company like Amazon or a separate asset class like gold, silver or uranium.

-If many people are bearish on equity, it can cause its value to drop.
-The opposite happens, of course, when many people are bullish on one stock.
+If many people are bearish on an individual stock or the market as a whole, its value can drop.
+This is the opposite of what happens, of course, when many people are bullish on a stock or the stock market.

 Bullish vs. Bearish Market

 A bear market is also not to be confused with a correction.
-A correction is typically much shorter in duration and often a smaller dip, such as the recent 10% NASDAQ correction.
-These corrections also generally affect smaller sections of the market.
+A correction is typically much shorter in duration and is usually defined by a 10% dip in a market index.
+Corrections by definition always precede bear markets, but corrections don’t always become bear markets.

 Origin of the Terms “Bull” and “Bear”